amandabee/CUNY-data-storytelling/syllabus.md

 > Assignment 1: 30%
 > Assignment 2: 30%

 All assignments are due by noon on the day they are due.
-Most should be emailed to both professors with “HOMEWORK WEEK X” in the subject line, where X is number of the week.
+Most should be emailed to both professors with “Homework Week X” in the subject line, where X is number of the week.
 If we can’t find your homework because you got creative with the subject line, you won’t get credit for it.
 Really.

 Grades for each major assignment are further broken down as follows: